betrybe/manual-arquiteto-moderno-en/manuscript/chapter_08.md

 This is state-of-the-art continuous integration and delivery.
 But take it easy; even if your answer is no, integration and continuous delivery should still be part of your cloud-native journey.
 Continuous **Integration** and **Delivery** are themes so vast that each one has its own book.
 But let's talk about the main topics below.

-First of all, the base: <u>task automation</u>.
+First of all, the base: **task automation**.
 "But how far should I automate?" you ask me.
 Let's see:

 #### Continuous Integration (CI)